Friday, May 23, 2025

 President Trump has not only smashed his iron fist through the First Amendment's clear guidance about the free press, he has denigrated people like me who have decided to vote for moderate Democrats.
 He calls Democrats "radical lunatics" and "communists," which is misleading and horribly disrespectful to American citizens, especially to those of us who have witnessed authoritarian communism.

-I refuse to be intimidated by the strong-man rhetoric.
-Through my vote and my words, I will defend the free press, freedom of speech, social justice, and civil rights.
+I refuse to be intimidated by strong-man rhetoric.
+Through my vote and words, I will defend the free press, freedom of speech, social justice, and civil rights.

 Furthermore, I am NOT a Communist.